 Family of Wiseman Mncube

-Wiseman Mncube has got three brothers who are his blood siblings.
+Wiseman Mncube has got two brothers who are his blood siblings.
 Two of his brothers and himself are in the acting industry, they include Ntando Mncube his older brother who plays Njeza in The Wife and his younger brother Omega Mncube who plays the role of Phelelani in Uzalo .
 Ntando was the first one that took the acting route.
 Then he introduced both Wiseman and Omega to acting and they’re all professionals now.

 When Ntando was in his first year at DUT Wiseman was in grade 10.
 He invited him to come and watch one of his shows called Sophiatown at one of the theatres.
 By that time Wiseman wasn’t even dreaming of becoming an actor but was inspired by his brother.